Straight to the Point

-We recently tested four more French presses (models from Bodum, SterlingPro, and Brim) and compared them to the performance and usability of our favorite French press from Fellow.
+We recently tested eight more French presses (models from Bodum, SterlingPro, Brim, Stanley and more) at our Lab and compared them to the performance and usability of our favorite French press from Fellow.
 You can read our thoughts on each of these new additions towards the bottom of this page.

 The Winners, at a Glance

 The Best Overall French Press: Fellow Clara French Press

 The Fellow Clara combines innovative design with excellent heat retention.
 With its sleek matte finish, double-walled chamber, and weighted handle, the Clara proves that the folks at Fellow understand what makes a French press brewer great.

 Best for: Design-minded folks who want a beautiful piece of coffee equipment; people who want to keep their coffee piping hot for extended periods; people who want a brewer that can make an excellent cup of French press coffee without any fuss.

 The Best French Press for Folks Who Like to Tinker: Espro P3 French Press

 The Espro P3 is probably the most “innovative” of the models I tested.
 The filter is a two-layer mesh cage meant to filter out fine particles, which means you can play with grind settings more.
 (What if you ground your coffee at an espresso setting?
 Wild things are happening!).
 The resulting coffee is cleaner than any cup I made with the other French presses, but it’s difficult to clean and doesn’t give you the hefty, almost viscous coffee you'd expect from a French press.